 Prime Minister Modi’s target is to achieve 100 GW of solar power capacity by 2022 with an estimated investment of around US$ 100 billion.

 Realizing the immense potential and emerging opportunities existing in solar industry.
-Exhibitions India Group is organizing the 4th edition of Solar India 2020 expo which will be held at Pragati Maidan, New Delhi from 20-22 May 2020.
+Exhibitions India Group is organizing the 6th edition of Solar India Expo 2021 which will be held at Pragati Maidan, New Delhi from 24 – 26 March 2021.
 The theme of the exhibition and conference is “Solar Energy for a Sustainable Future”.

 - Karnataka benefits from its net metering scheme, consumers receive credits for pumping energy back into the grid

 - Textile belt of Coimbatore and Tirupur have begun installing small solar farms on the rooftops of their factories

 - NCEF providing 30% subsidy support for implementing Large scale Grid Connected rooftop pilot projects